"I am thrilled with the program. It is a new and powerful tool

 —Brent Nelson

-"Big thanks for the software!
-I just started learning Chinese here at the UN, and your program is just what I need.
-It lets me follow up what I learn in the classroom and then explore further."
+and your program is just what I need.
+It lets me follow up what I

 —Nikolai Galkin, United Nations

-Stepping Stones Lesson Six
+Stepping Stones Home

 Guarding the stump, awaiting the Rabbit